Reduce licensing costs with IFL

 1 z/VM V4/V5/V6 is priced per processor.

-2 HiperSockets are an internal high speed communication path between logical partitions in the same System z server.
+2 HiperSockets are an internal high speed communication path between logical partitions.